bigskysoftware/grugbrain.dev/index.md

 grug warn closures like salt, type systems and generics: small amount go long way, but easy spoil things too much use

-javascript developers call special complexity demon spirit "callback hell" because too much closure used by libraries very sad but also javascript developer get what deserved
+javascript developers call special complexity demon spirit "callback hell" because too much closure used by javascript libraries very sad but also javascript developer get what deserved

 # <a name="grug-on-logging"></a>[Logging](#grug-on-logging)